AtomicReact/AtomicReact/docs/README.md

 ## Requirements
 1. [NodeJs](https://nodejs.org) (with NPM of course)

-## Get a little teoria before ?!
+## Getting a little theoretical
-AtomicReact was designed in atoms concept.
-What things in the universe are made of?
+AtomicReact was designed using atoms as concept.
+What are the things in the universe made of?
-Let's get an essencial thing to our lives: The Water.
-The water is made with a lot of molecules whose each one is composed by one oxigen and two hidrogen atoms.
+Let's use an essencial thing in our lives as an example: The Water.
+The water molecule is made up of two hydrogen atoms and one oxygen atom.
-Basically Atom Concept is create things from the minimal particle of them.
+Basically Atom Concept is create things from the smallest particle of them.

 ## How it works
-In AtomicReact the minimal particle is called by Atom.
+In AtomicReact the smallest particle is called an Atom.
 One Atom is formed by 3 parts: Structure (HTML) & Logic (JS) & Style (CSS).
 Necessarily, an Atom need to have a structure but doesn't need a logic and style.
-After runs `Atomic` command,  is created your `AtomicDir` where your Atoms will be.
+After running `Atomic` command, your `AtomicDir` is created and that's where your Atoms will be.
 In `AtomicDir` there are three dirs: html, js, css.
 ``` text
 └── AtomicDir